scriptkiddie-5/league-of-legends-rpc/README.md

 ```bash
 pnpm install
 ```
-And if done correctly, run the script.
+If all is done correctly, run the script
 ```bash
 node index.mjs
 ```